-Montane oak forest dominates, including magnificent oaks like the Wild Brazilleto, Winter's Bark Tree, and Cipresillo.
+Montane oak forest dominates, and includes magnificent oaks like the Wild Brazilleto, Winter's Bark Tree, and Cipresillo.
 We take a stab at identifying them, then simply admire the hundreds of species of bromeliads, lichens, mosses, and ferns, and the multitude of orchids and colorful flowers.
 Locals raise fruit on the hillsides and farm trout in small ponds; enjoy meals at the lodge made with a host of homegrown foods.
-Accommodations at the Trogon Lodge, Savegre Valley (B,L,D)
+Accommodations at the Suria Lodge in the Savegre Valley, San Gerardo de Dota (B,L,D)